Public-nEUro/DataCatalogue/README.md

 The `artwork` and `assets` directories contain images and web assets (such as JavaScript and CSS files) respectively that support the rendering of the HTML components in `index.html`.
 The `config.json` file contains customizable configuration options supplied to `datalad-catalog`.

+## PublicnEUro metadata

+The `metadata` diretory is used to render information online.
+It can also be used directly to populate or query via searching json files.

 ## Serving the content

 Since this site is self-contained and static, no further build processes, server-side implementations, or access to content delivery networks (CDNs) are necessary in order to serve the content.
 All that is needed is a simple HTTP server.